 19. How Do You Know How Much CBD to Take?

-Your CBD dosage will depend on a number of factors.
+Your CBD dosage will depend on some factors.
 These can include your lifestyle, age, weight, gender, medical history, personal preferences, and more.

 20. Where Can I Buy CBD?